Economics and Management of Natural Resources, Energy, and the Environment

 This Certificate is designed to provide students with a unique cross-disciplinary look at related economic, business, and public policy issues.
 Students will have the opportunity to take classes with students having different viewpoints and academic training on these issues.
 Students will develop business and analytical skills that are applicable to the natural resources and energy markets, and acquire a broad understanding of the resource and energy industries.
 At the same time, the links between resource and energy questions and environmental issues are examined.

-The Certificate in the Economics and Management of Natural Resources, Energy, and the Environment will be awarded only at the same time as a student receives a BA with a major or honors in Economics.
+The Certificate in the Economics and Management of Natural Resources, Energy, and the Environment will be awarded only at the same time as a student receives a Bachelor of Arts or a Bachelor of Arts (Honors) with a major in Economics.

-Students must complete all existing course requirements for a major or honors in Economics.
+Students must complete all existing course requirements for a BA Major or Honors in Economics.

 - It is unlikely that students in this program will be allowed to take more courses in Business than those required to meet these program requirements.